Active ingredient

 Other side effects may include:

-Very common: (probably occurring in more than 1 in 10 people)
+Very common: (may affect more than 1 in 10 people)

 If too large a dose is given after an operation, you may become excited and feel pain (because the pain killing effects of medicines you were given will have been counteracted as well as the effects on your breathing).